ebcoop/rulesandpolicies/Rules.md

 2. The policies of the co-operative may (conditionally or unconditionally) limit the powers of or restrict or dictate the decisions or resolutions of the co-operative, as well as each member, director, officer or the secretary of the co-operative.

-3. The policies may prescribe specific situations where members shall be or suspended or expelled.
+3. The policies of the co-operative may prescribe specific situations where members shall be or suspended or expelled.

 4. An ordinary resolution may overturn or repeal a suspension or expellation of a member, but only if a policy was the sole mechanism of suspension or expellation.

 #### 73  Limitations of policies

-1. If a provision of the policies is inconsistent with a provision of the rules, the rules in that instance shall prevail.
+1. If a provision of any policy is inconsistent with a provision of the rules, the rules in that instance shall prevail.

-2. If a provision of the policies is inconsistent with a provision of the Law, the Law in that instance shall prevail.
+2. If a provision of any policy is inconsistent with a provision of the Law, the Law in that instance shall prevail.

-3. The cooperative may not approve any policy which, if that policy were a rule amendment, would not be permitted without prior approval of the Registrar under the Law.
+3. The cooperative may not approve any policy or amendment to a policy which, if that policy were a rule amendment, would not be permitted without prior approval of the Registrar under the Law.

 >**Note.** Section 60 of the law prohibits certain rule ammendments without prior approval from the Registrar, such as conversion of the cooperative or changes to the active membership provisions.

 #### 74  Provisions for the execution of policies and first policy

-1. The first policy (The Policies Policy) of the co-operative must include:
+1. The first policy of the co-operative must include:

    a) the general form of policies; and